IgnisDa/ryot/README.md

 The only exception to the `__` delimiter rule is the `DATABASE_URL` environment variable which will be loaded directly.

-Ryot writes the final configuration loaded at runtime to `computed-config.ron` for debugging purposes.
+Ryot serves the final configuration loaded at the `/config` endpoint as JSON.

 **Note**: You can see the defaults in the [config](/apps/backend/src/config.rs) builder.
 A minimal example configuration is in [`ryot.example.json`](/config/ryot.example.json).